Quanta Services Inc. (PWR) is destined for greater heights as its last quarter sales were 4,417 M - News Daemon

 Quanta Services Inc. (NYSE: PWR) Trading Performance Indicators

-Here are Quanta Services Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.37.
-Likewise, its price to free cash flow for the trailing twelve months is 35.38.
+Quanta Services Inc. (PWR) is currently performing well based on its current performance indicators.
+A quick ratio of 1.60 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.39.
+Likewise, its price to free cash flow for the trailing twelve months is 35.81.

 Technical Analysis of Quanta Services Inc. (PWR)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 0.75 million.
-That was inferior than the volume of 0.94 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 79.00%.
-Additionally, its Average True Range was 4.06.
+Quanta Services Inc. (NYSE: PWR) saw its 5-day average volume 0.86 million, a negative change from its year-to-date volume of 0.93 million.
+As of the previous 9 days, the stock’s Stochastic %D was 36.22%.
+Additionally, its Average True Range was 3.81.

 Quanta Services Inc. (NYSE: PWR) Key Stats